galaxyproject/training-material/topics/variant-analysis/tutorials/trio-analysis/tutorial.md

 >
 {: .hands_on}

 For this tool it is not required to set any filtering steps or determine the most plausible inheritence pattern.
 Since gene.iobio runs multiple default filtering steps for autosomal dominant, recessive, *De novo*, compound heterozygous, and X-linked recessive inheritance patterns.
-In addition, it prioritizes variants based on gene-disease association algorithms significantly reducing processing time.
+In addition, it prioritizes variants based on gene-disease association algorithms, which significantly reduces processing time.

 > <hands-on-title> Generate gene.iobio html </hands-on-title>
 >